Written by May Ortega on December 4, 2025

 Buyers should also know that some banks charge a fee for wiring money.
 Ask your bank representative about this when you contact them.

 Before sending your wire transfer, make sure all the information included in your wire transfer documents is correct.
-Carefully review the closing date, names of financial institutions, and bank account numbers.
+Carefully review the names of financial institutions, and bank account and routing numbers.
 If there are any discrepancies, contact the title company or attorney responsible for the closing before sending your money anywhere.

 Once you’ve confirmed all wire transfer information is correct, confirm with the attorney or title company managing your transaction that you can wire the money.
 When you wire money, your financial institution will deduct the funds from your account and credit the recipient within the same day, or the next.
 Avoid scheduling your wire transfer on closing day, as it can take up to 24 hours for the transfer to complete.
 It’s best to schedule a wire transfer 1-2 days before closing to avoid delays.
 Also be mindful of how holidays and weekends might affect your transfer timeline.

-Tip: Since you’re sending the funds before your closing day, your cash-to-close amount could change.
+Pro tip: Since you’re sending the funds before your closing day, your cash-to-close amount could change.
 If you wired too much, you will receive a check for the excess amount after closing.
 If you wired too little, you’ll need to pay the extra amount at closing.
-Come prepared with your checkbook, so that you can write a check for the remaining amount.

 After scheduling a wire transfer, confirm with the title company or attorney that they have received the funds.
 You should receive a receipt of the wire confirming the amount and where it has been sent.
 The receipt should also include the Federal Reference number, a 16-20 digit number used to track the wire.
 Keep this receipt for your records and bring it with you on closing day.